-While the lending requirements and application process depend on the lender, here’s what you need to know about applying for a coronavirus hardship loan:
+While the eligibility criteria and application process depend on the lender, here’s what you need to know about applying for a personal loan:

 - Qualifying for a loan will depend on your credit score and history.

 - You’ll need to provide personal information such as your name, address and Social Security number.

 To get a hardship loan, research the loan amounts, interest rates and terms available from multiple lenders.
 If you’re interested in joining a credit union and exploring affordable personal loan options, use the National Credit Union Administration’s Credit Union Locator tool to find one near you.
-You can also search the American Bankers Association’s list of banks that are offering coronavirus relief options.

-Currently, coronavirus hardship loans are offering competitive interest rates compared to other loan products.
-Some lenders are even offering rates as low as 0 percent APR for qualified borrowers.
+Coronavirus hardship loans offer competitive interest rates compared to other loan products.
+Some lenders even offer rates as low as 0 percent APR for qualified borrowers.